nextcloud/files_photospheres/README.md

 ## Caveats
 * It is not possible to open the photosphere viewer from the Gallery.
 You must use the file browser.
+* It is currently not possible to use the photosphere viewer in shared folders.
+You must share the photosphere individually to use this viewer.